Monumental Clock of Pachuca

-The Pachuca's Monumental Clock is a clock tower 40 m high, located in Plaza Independencia of the Historic centre of the city of Pachuca, in Hidalgo State, Mexico.
-Which was built between 1904 and 1910 to commemorate the Centennial of the Independence of Mexico.
+Pachuca's Monumental Clock is a clock tower located in the Plaza Independencia in the historic centre of the city of Pachuca, in the state of Hidalgo, Mexico.
+It was built between 1904 and 1910 to commemorate the centennial of the Mexican War of Independence.
 Its machinery was made by the Dent enterprise in London.
-The Monumental Clock is the best known symbol and representative of the city.
+At 40 m high, the Monumental Clock is the best known symbol of the city.